nsmirosh/Interactive-Android-Concepts/README.md

 The goal of this repository is to visually illustrate the usage of complex Android concepts.
 The samples aim to be interactive.

-All of the video illustrations have corresponding code representation.
+All of the video illustrations have corresponding code representations.

 Feel free to play around with these examples to get a better understanding of each of the concepts.